Chettinad Masala is a spice blend made by roasting and grinding various spices.

 All the spices are dry roasted until fragrant and blend to a powder.
 Usually spices are dry roasted to remove moisture and release the volatile oil which provides intense flavour to the dish.
 Poppy seeds are used to get the thick sauce/gravy.
 A perfect blend of freshly ground spice brings out the well-balanced flavours and elements of the dish to tantalise individuals taste buds.

 This authentic and freshly ground chettinad masala powder is far better than store-bought ones.
-Here is the Chettinad masala powder recipe with step by step process shots and video:
+I always make my own spice blends chettinad masala, biryani masala.

 1 cup = 240ml